Edited by: Keri Stooksbury

-Every airline has their own boarding process.
-They are all different, they sometimes make little sense…and if you don’t travel regularly, you may have trouble understanding what’s going on when it’s time to board your flight.
+Every airline has its own boarding process.
+They are all different, they sometimes make little sense, and if you don’t travel regularly, you may have trouble understanding what’s going on when it’s time to board your flight.

-Below we’ll go through all the details of United’s boarding process.
-You can learn how many boarding groups they have, which passengers belong in which groups, and how to make getting from the gate onto the plane as easy and stress-free as possible.
+Let’s go through all the details of United’s boarding process.
+You can learn how many boarding groups it has, which passengers belong in which groups, and how to make getting from the gate onto the plane as easy and stress-free as possible.

-United uses 6 groups for boarding: Pre-Boarding and numbered Groups 1-5.
-Each passenger is assigned to one of these groups for boarding, and there are lines for each group set up at the gate.
+United uses 6 groups for boarding: Pre-Boarding and numbered Groups 1 to 5.
+Each passenger is assigned to one of these groups for boarding, and there are 2 lanes for boarding set up at the gate.

 If you qualify for certain pre-boarding or membership categories, you can board ahead of your assigned group.
 In all cases, you can board with the first group you qualify for.

 *Basic Economy passengers with elite status, a Chase United credit card, or Star Alliance status board according to their regular group.

 Priority Boarding is marketed to those passengers who do not have any other elite status or card membership, and it would allow them to board ahead of their assigned group.
 Passengers who purchase Priority Boarding will be able to board with Group 2.

 United says that this is a good opportunity for passengers to make sure there will be a place for their carry-on bag since space often runs out by the time boarding gets to Group 4 and 5.
 Critics say that this is a way for United to effectively charge for carry-on bags.